mjesar/performance-monitor-api/README.md

 	* Rspec

 * Services
-	* To resun test start scheduling in background using crono gem
+	* To rerun test start scheduling in background using crono gem
 	 	* run: bundle exec crono  RAILS_ENV=development
 	 	* current time set at 08:55pm
 	* You can change time in cronotab.rb file